NeilMadden/dialog-lang/docs/design-notes.md

 * Logical variables, starting with an underscore or capital letter: `_`, `Foo`,
 * Function symbols: `foo`, `father(john)`.
 These form rational trees (i.e., are potentially infinite structures) as in [Prolog II](http://prolog-heritage.org/en/ph20.html).
 * Composite data types: lists/arrays `[1, 2, 3]` and sets `{1, 2, 3}` (conceptually treated as balanced trees, but implementations are free to use other implementations).
 Associative maps can be specified using a syntax like `{ foo -> 12, bar -> 13 }` but this is just sugar for a set of function symbols `{ foo(12), bar(13) }` as we shall soon see.
-### Sentences
-Sentences are formed from predicate symbols much like they are in Prolog.
-There are three types of sentences:
-* **Declarative** sentences end with a full stop: `father_of(eliza, neil).`.
-The indentation-based syntax allows the full stop to be omitted.
-When present it must agree with the indentation, otherwise a syntax error occurs.
-* **Interrogative** sentences end with a question mark and indicate a query: `father_of(eliza, X)?`.
-* **Exclamatory** sentences end with an exclamation mark and indicate an event: `born(eliza)!`.
-There is no imperative sentence type, although there are imperative language constructs.

 ### Sugar
 There are some syntactic sugar beyond Prolog to make programming natural and enjoyable.
 Functions can be declared using an Erlang-like syntax:
 ```erlang